Air Fryer Recipe

 Method

-3. Beat eggs in another shallow dish.
+3. Beat the eggs in a separate shallow dish.

-7. Preheat air fryer to 200°C (390°F).
+7. Preheat the air fryer to 200°C (390°F).

-8. Cook chicken tenders for 10-12 minutes, flipping halfway, until golden brown and cooked to 74°C (165°F).
+8. Cook the chicken tenders for 10-12 minutes, turning halfway through, until golden brown and cooked to 74°C (165°F).

 Why this works in an air fryer